univec-ai/postvec/postvec-server/README.md

 ## Contributing

 This directory is under the Business Source License 1.1.
-Univec licenses it commercially, so a patch here needs a contributor license agreement.
-Until that agreement is published, open an issue instead of a pull request against this directory.
+Univec licenses it commercially, so a patch here needs a signed [CLA](../CLA.md).
+Email legal@univec.ai, wait for written confirmation, then open the pull request.
 The DCO covers the PostgreSQL-licensed crates.